CSS Browser Compatibility: What You Should Avoid

 The ultimate task of any CSS coder is to design a layout that will work equally functional on most web browsers, if not all.
-This post briefly talks about 7 things to avoid for better browser compatibility.
+This post briefly talks about some easy to miss things to avoid for better browser compatibility.

 Below, I will list a number of points to keep in mind while styling your website with CSS.
 I will explain which browsers support or not each point.
 Note that as the browser versions change, the validity of the following points might change as well.